alohaeditor/Aloha-Editor/quickstart.rst

     git branch

-    You should be on the 'dev' branch.
+    You should be on the 'master' branch.

 Get the nginx instance to serve your dev files
 ----------------------------------------------